-It seems like each month we hear about another company’s data breach of customer information, whether because of a single computer hack of the company’s system that can instantly expose the personal information of millions, or because of lost computer laptops, insiders selling personal information to unauthorized third parties, or computer hacking.
-Minnesota residents who believe that they are victims of a data breach should actively monitor their financial statements and credit reports for any unauthorized or suspicious activity.
+It seems like each month we hear about another company’s data breach of customer information, whether because of a single computer hack of the company’s system that can instantly expose the personal information of millions, or because of lost computer laptops or insiders illegally selling personal information to unauthorized third parties.
+Minnesota residents who believe that they may be victims of a data breach should actively monitor their financial statements and credit reports for any unauthorized or suspicious activity and consider the following:

 - Experian: Call (888) 397-3742, and write P.O.
 Box 9554, Allen, TX 75013

 - TransUnion: Call (800) 680-7289, and write P.O.
 Box 2000, Chester, PA 19016